Montelibero/MTLA-Documents/Internal/Agreement/Agreement.en.md

    activities, and responsibility for commitments in its legal system.
 Specifically, the presence of a corresponding number of participation or status tokens on a participant's balance corresponds to the following statuses:

-   a) 1 individual token — the applicant has successfully passed personal verification by any member of the Association;
+   1 individual token — the applicant has received a recommendation by any participant of the Association.

    b) 2 individual tokens — the member has successfully passed verification by any certified verifier of the Association;